GluuFederation/docs-oxd-prod/3.1.4/sources/libraries/framework/spring/index.md

 **Customize oxd-spring**

-To use your own server as an OpenID Provider you need to modify `oxd.server.op-host` property from `oxd-spring/src/main/resources/application.properties`, e.g:
+To use your own server as an OpenID Provider you need to modify the `oxd.server.op-host` property from `oxd-spring/src/main/resources/application.properties`, e.g:

 ```
 oxd.server.op-host=https://gluu.localhost.info
 ```

-Make sure the server already installed on your machine, or you can follow [this](https://gluu.org/docs/ce/latest/installation-guide/install/) guide to install it.
+Make sure the server is already installed on your machine, or you can follow [this](https://gluu.org/docs/ce/latest/installation-guide/install/) guide to install it.